DataDog/documentation/content/en/logs/guide/sending-events-and-logs-to-datadog-with-amazon-eventbridge-api-destinations.md

 ## Troubleshooting

-To view the response of the API endpoints you can setup AWS SQS for more details regarding the payloads sent to Datadog.
+To view the response of the API endpoints you can setup Amazon SQS for more details regarding the payloads sent to Datadog.
 1. Create a new queue in AWS SQS.
 2. In the target section for your EventBridge rule, expand the additional details section.
 3. Select the AWS SQS created.